 God is gonna trouble these waters

 Urban spiritual workers not close to natural water sources, such as springs and rivers, do spiritual baths for themselves or prescribe in-person spiritual cleansing to their clients.
 It is important to note that water immersion or spiritual baths are one of the most essential rituals in the Hoodoo tradition.
 As Christopher Bradford said, a Tata Nkisi Sima Ngango of Palo Mayombe and a Hoodoo practitioner, "a Hoodoo who doesn't work with baths and washes is hardly a Hoodoo at all."
-Water for bath comprises natural God-made ingredients such as salts, herbs, essences, holy water, or rainwater which are sanctified and prayed over to remind us that the message of the immersion is to bring heaven down to earth and the Spirit down to our bodies.
+Water for bath comprises natural God-made ingredients such as salts, herbs, essences, holy water, or rainwater, which are sanctified and prayed over to remind us that the message of immersion is to bring heaven down to earth and the Spirit down to our bodies.

-Below is one of the oldest three-ingredient recipes that we may try for mineral bath and wash known to spiritual workers as 'Blue Bath'; it contains:
+Below is one of the oldest three-ingredient recipes that we may try for mineral bath and wash known to spiritual workers as 'Blue Bath'; it contains: - Bath salt or Crystal salts (a mixture of table salt and Epsom salt - this particular ingredient is always counted as one) - Laundry bluing powder (a mixture of washing soda and ultramarine dye) - Florida Water

 Being immensely interested in African diaspora religions and Folk Catholicism, we primarily honor our ancestors, Church saints, angels, folk saints, and Afro-Caribbean spirits such as loas and orishas.
 If we absolutely have to put a label on ourselves, we prefer the label of “Folk Judeo-Christian” as we live according to the customs and traditions of conjure workers and root doctors from the Deep South and syncretic followers of Christ in various nations of the Caribbean and Latin America.